-- 96. S.L.
+96. S.L.
 2013-385 (H 182): Changes to various rights to appeal and post-conviction matters.
-The following changes apply to offenses committed on or after December 1, 2013.
-Amended G.S.
+This act's ratification clause in section 7 is not clear how it applies to each section of the session law, so this summary makes a judgment how a court would interpret the meaning of the clause.
+Effective for violations committed on or after December 1, 2013, amended G.S.
 15A-1115 deletes subsection (a) that provided a defendant with the right to appeal from district court to superior court for a trial de novo when the defendant denied responsibility for an infraction in district court and was found responsible.
-Amended G.S.
-15A-1347 provides that if a defendant waives a probation revocation hearing in district court, a finding of a probation violation, activation of a sentence, or imposition of special probation may not be appealed to superior court.
-The act deletes G.S.
+Effective for probation violations occurring on or after December 1, 2013, amended G.S.
+15A-1347 provides that if a defendant waives a probation hearing in district court, a finding of a probation violation, activation of a sentence, or imposition of special probation may not be appealed to superior court.
+Effective for resentencing hearings held on or after December 1, 2013, amended G.S.
+15A-1335 (resentencing after appellate review) provides that the statute does not apply when a defendant on direct review or collateral attack succeeds in having a guilty plea vacated.
+Effective for motions for appropriate relief filed on or after December 1, 2013, the act deletes G.S.
 15A-1420(b2), which sets timelines for the processing in district and superior court of a motion for appropriate relief involving noncapital cases.
-(Note: This act's criminal punishment amendments in sections four through six to the 2013 Appropriations Act are included in the summary of the appropriations act, S.L.
-2013-360 (S 402), above.) - 97.
-S.L.
+(Note: This act's criminal punishment amendments in sections 4 through 6 to the 2013 Appropriations Act are included in the summary of the appropriations act, S.L.
+2013-360 (S 402), above.)

+97. S.L.
 2013-387 (S 321): Governor may fill district court judge vacancy without being required to appoint from local bar's nominations; payment of medical care of prisoners.
 This act amends G.S.
 7A-142, effective August 23, 2013, to provide that a vacancy in the office of district court judge shall be filled for the unexpired term by the appointment of the Governor.
 The judicial district bar must nominate five people for consideration by the Governor.
 (The prior version of this statute required the Governor to make the appointment from the nominations submitted by the judicial district bar.)
 There are other changes in the procedure for nominating candidates.